w-a-r-m-inventory-system/Food-Pantry-Inventory/docs/Git Guidelines.rst

     #.
 PyYAML - used for managing configuration files

     #.
+Django - used for web part of project

+#.
 From the command line (either an external command prompt or using
     "Terminal" within PyCharm enter the following: